The-Back-Room/The-Back-Room.github.io/docs/windows-themes/horror.md

 <div class="description">
 <b>Title</b>: A Nightmare On Elm Street<br />
 <b>Description</b>: A horror theme for Windows 10 and 11 inspired by the popular horror movie franchise A Nightmare On Elm Street.<br /><br />
-<a href="/windows-themes/horror/a-nightmare-on-elm-street" class="btn btn-primary btn-sm">View Page</a>
+<a href="/windows-themes/horror/a-nightmare-on-elm-street" class="btn btn-primary btn-sm">More Info ...</a>
 </div>
 </div>